 There is a lot of buzz out there about Office 2013.
 But in my mind, it’s the simple things that make life wonderful and the Outlook team at Microsoft have implemented many of those simple little things to make the email collaboration experience just that little bit brighter.
 Here are a couple of the things I really liked right out of the gate.

 One of my favorite overhauls is the Navigation bar at the bottom.
 As you can see it has a new layout with a new color scheme.
 Furthermore, you now have the option for words rather than icons.
 If you prefer the old navigation bar with the old icons they are still available as an option.
 Just click those three dots, from the menu pick Navigation Options and it will bring up a dialog box where you can check something called Compact Navigation.
 However, I have worked with Outlook since Outlook 97, so the words were a refreshing change, and since installing they have remained steadfast my only configuration.
 It’s hard to say if the words have made me navigate any faster but I tend to believe they have.
 The other change you may notice is that Contacts are no longer called Contacts.
 It seems a little more personable now, but Microsoft has renamed this tab to People, and I really like the change.

-This mouse over feature is also prevalent in other parts of Outlook as well.
+This mouseover feature is also prevalent in other parts of Outlook as well.
 The screenshot below shows the calendar view.
 You can see in this view I am hovering over one of my appointments and it gives me basic information about the appointment in a larger view.
 Definitely, more useful when you have lots of half-hour appointments that can’t display everything in their segment.

 You may have also noticed the forecast widget at the top of the calendar.
 This can be quickly customized for your location.
 It comes standard with Outlook 2013 although I have yet to check how accurate this is.
 Like the calendar, if you hover over the forecast it will give you more information in an expanded view.
 You can also click on See More Online to bring up MSN Weather in your web browser.